 Submission of Report

-LCOYs write and publish a short report that comprises (at least) the no of participants, stats of origin, and cooperating organizations.
+LCOYs write and publish a short report that comprises (at least) the no of participants, statistics of origin, and info about cooperating organizations.

 These applications can be submitted until 45 days before the Global Conference of Youth (COY) takes place.

 The application process aims to prevent conflicts between groups that want to organize LCOYs in the same country or region.